What is Leverage in Crypto Trading? A Complete Guide

 Example: A trader doubles leverage after a big win, only to lose everything on the next bad trade.
 Discipline prevents reckless decisions!

-Leverage trading can lead to both high profits and severe losses.
+Leverage trading can lead to both high profits and severe losses, and these real‑world stories show exactly how leverage crypto trading works in bull and bear markets.

 This highlights the importance of combining technical analysis with disciplined risk management.